arkydon/arky/content/blog/Mental health/index.md

 <!-- more -->

-{{ img(path="@/blog/mental health/dislike.png", class="graphik") }} Wish I could say I miss my childhood, but I don't, it sucked so much because I was struggling with problems with my mental health.
-Problems that were made worse by religion and school.
+{{ img(path="@/blog/mental health/dislike.png", class="graphik") }} Wish I could say I miss being a kid, but like many people who didn't grow up with a normal childhood, I don't.
+It sucked because I was struggling with problems with my mental health that were made worse by religion and school.

 **School**

-School life was stressful.
-I felt like I was walking on eggshells all the time, like if I might accidentally mess up and do something terrible and face terrible consequences for it so I would always second guess everything I was doing, and it made me miserable.
-On the outside, I looked like a normal student, but inside I was a wreck, jealous of the kids who were in trouble all the time and never cared about it, wishing I was the same.\
+School life was really stressful.
+I felt like I was walking on eggshells all the time, like I might mess up and do accidentally break some random rule or unintentionally do something terrible and face terrible consequences.
+I would always second guess everything I was doing, and it made me miserable asf.
+On the outside, I looked like a normal student, but inside I was a wreck and freaking out all the time.
+I was jealous of the kids who were in trouble all the time and never cared, wishing I was the same.

 **Religion**

 I was consumed by thoughts that made me feel guilty all the time.
-I was terrified of God and thought I was going to hell for even the smallest of things that I did or didn't do.
+I was terrified of God and thought I was going to hell for even the smallest thing that I did or didn't do.
 I tried to shake off these tormenting thoughts but couldn't.
-They would sometimes make me feel like I had to do weird random things like clean my room or rearrange furniture or read a page over and over again until they were satisfied, or I was doomed.
+They were intense and would sometimes guilt me into doing weird random things like clean some random object or rearrange furniture or read some page of a book, over and over again, until I felt like I had done enough to not be doomed.

 **Phobia**

-I was involved in an incident with a car that left me with a fear of cars that makes me super anxious around traffic.
-I'm still terrified of crossing roads and try to avoid it as much as possible, because sometimes I'll just freeze in the middle of the road.
-The ironic thing is that during my college days, I loved walking on the busy streets in the evening or night, but I'd often take the long way around places just to avoid crossing the street.
+I was involved in an incident with a car that left me with a fear of vehicles which makes me super anxious around traffic.
+I'm still terrified of crossing roads and try to avoid it as much as possible, because sometimes I'll freeze in the middle of the road.
+Ironically during my college days, I loved walking on the busy streets in the evening or night, but I'd always unnecessarily take the long way around places just to avoid crossing the street.

 **Emotional state**

-This is something I can't easily explain in words.
-My emotions are all over the place - sometimes I'm numb, other times days I'm feeling specific things way too deeply.
+This is something I don't completely understand or know how to explain.
+My emotions are all over the place - sometimes I feel completely numb, other times I feel specific things way too deeply.
+ Sometimes I like to interact and talk to people, and other (most) times I have no mood to socialise.
+I guess I might be almost a sociopath except sometimes I'm not and sometimes I am (?).
+To almost everyone, this is how I am, but with specific people I'm different, I'm always in the mood to (over) socialize.
+It might not even be be with someone who I know.
+It's the same thing with empathy—sometimes I feel empathetic and sometimes I don't, and (again) depending on who you are, I might always be so.

-Since I was a child, I never really felt anything for my "parent" - no love, no hate, no fear, no longing.
-He was like a stranger.
-It never bothered me, and it still doesn't.
-But thanks to this parent being a douche canoe I did start to feel something - hatred, which wouldn't be a problem if I weren't living in the same house as this person, it made me addicted to indulging in dark thoughts and violent fantasies thanks to me being a very vindictive person.
+Since I was a child, I've never really felt any kind of emotion for my "father" - no love, no hate.
+He was just like a stranger and it never ever bothered me, and still doesn't.
+But thanks to this parent being a shitty person, I did start to feel something - hatred, which wouldn't be a problem if I weren't living in the same house.
+It made me addicted to indulging in dark thoughts and violent fantasies because of me being a very vindictive person.

-Gatherings make me uncomfortable; it doesn't matter if it is people I know or don't know.
-It's not that I'm a sociopath (mostly).
-But (again) it's too complicated to explain.
-Sometimes I like to interact and talk to people, and other (most) times I don't feel like it.
-To almost everyone, this is what I feel, but with specific people I always have the mood to over-socialize, and here's the odd thing: it doesn't have to be someone I know.
-It's the same thing with empathy—sometimes I feel empathetic and sometimes I don't, and depending on who you are, I might always be so.

 **Identity and personality**

-I used to feel like I had no genuine personality, as if I was always putting on a fake persona.
-Like I was pretending to be things I wasn't, because I had no clue who I really was.
-I felt like I was living a lie, constantly switching up my personality depending on where and to who I was interacting with.
+I used to feel like I had no genuine personality, as if I was always putting on a fake persona, especially in school and around family and acquaintances.
+I felt so fake because I had no clue who I really was and I was constantly switching up my personality depending on where I was and who I was interacting with.

-For a long time I thought that all this shit was normal but there was one thing about me that I mistakenly thought was not: my being gay.

-I hated it so much because I was taught that it was unnatural, so I tried very hard to change.
-I prayed for many years for it to go away, feeling ashamed and hating this part of myself, which made me even more miserable than I already was and messed me up.
-I coped by trying to bury that part of me, living a lie and pretending to be straight.
+I never once thought that these things were not normal but there was some thing else that was always bothering me : my being gay.
+I hated it so much because I was taught that it was unnatural, so I tried really hard to change.
+For many years I tried praying for it to go away.
+Feeling ashamed and hating this part of myself, which made me even more miserable than I already was.
+Nothing I did could change me so I coped by trying to bury this part of me and pretending like I was straight, if I had to.

 **Slow Recovery**

-Thankfully, things improved and my mental health got better.
-The tormenting thoughts no longer bothered me once I learned who God really is and understood his unconditional love and grace, which freed me from the feelings of guilt and condemnation.
+Thankfully, after the school years, my mental health improved.
+The tormenting thoughts that made me feel guilty all the time no longer bothered me especially after I understood who God really is and what his unconditional love and grace actually meant.

-My life changed so much when I went to college at Edmund's.
-Although my anxiety was still there, it wasn't as bad as it used to be.
-I met new people and made new friends who without even realising it, helped me to become more authentic, I wasn't showing any fake personalities most of the time.
-Finally I felt like I was being "real" even though I was still pretending to be straight whenever the topic of relationships and crushes came up.
-Meanwhile I was ditching way too many classes and didn't care about my grades or my attendance percentage.
-I was clowning, wasting my time doing what made me happy, not caring about anything I didn't want to (which got me in trouble with several teachers many times).
-Enjoying life the way I could.
-Looking forward to every day.
-There was no pressure, no overwhelming guilt to stop me from doing all of this, including the things I never would have dared to do before, because "sin” and “hell".
-It wasn't all good though because I also did a few regretful things I'm not proud of (not saying what) but overall it was worth it, life was finally worth living.
+This improvement in my mental health happened during the time when I was just starting college at Edmunds.
+My life changed so much there.
+Although my anxiety was still present, it wasn't as bad as it used to be.
+I was beginning to understand who I was.
+I was meeting new people and made new friends who without realising it, helped me to be more real, I wasn't showing any fake personalities (most of the time).
+I finally felt like I was being almost completely authentic, although I was still acting like I was a straight person everyday.

+There was no pressure to do well in class, or to be careful not to break rules.
+I was ditching way too many classes and didn't care about my grades or my attendance percentage.
+I was clowning my way through life, wasting my time, doing what made me happy, not caring about anything I didn't want to which got me in trouble a couple of times and I was doing things I never would have dared to do before, because "sin” and “hell".
+It wasn't all good though.
+There were many things I did that I'm not proud of but what's important was that life was finally worth living.

-After spending three years at Edmund's, I completed half of my master's program at Anthony's.
-That wonderful period of personal growth was also when I began to realize that I had mental health issues.
-The principal at the time told me that there was something wrong with me and sent me to a counselor, but unfortunately, the counselor was not helpful at all.
+After spending three years at Edmund's, I did my master's at Anthony's (which I didn't complete).
+That was another wonderful period of living a guilt free and  stress free life, meeting new people, making wondeful friends, continuing my mental improvement and (finally) growing to be a better person (learning from all the mistakes I made during bsc college) but more importantly this was the time when I was beginning to actually learn what mental health was and how it related to me.
+I began to realise that what had been happening in my head, since my childhood, wasn't something that was supposed to happen.

 **Now**

-So, here I am, many years later, grateful to be free from all the things that made me miserable.
-It took several years after college, but I finally became comfortable with not being straight and have fully accepted it.
-I still have some mental health issues, but most of them are manageable.
-I remain the same paradoxical person I've always been - both emotional and unemotional.
+So, here I am, many years later, grateful to be free from the things that made me miserable and most of the other things that bother me mentally.
+It took several years, but I finally became comfortable with being homosexual and have fully accepted it and there's a lot of things I want to write about this, when I'm brave (or bored) enough to, I will.
+I still have mental health issues, but most of them are manageable such as my emotional state being still as chaotic as ever, maybe even more.
+There's also new troublesome things that I had to deal with during these recent years.

+**Wrapping up**

-Wrapping things up, there are other things I have left out of this post, but I'll add them later.
-I wrote this article because, over the recent years, I've become more open and shared bits about myself, discovering how liberating it feels each time I do.
-So, I decided to unpack almost everything I've kept to myself.
+I wrote this blog article because, over the recent years, I've become a little bit more open as I get older and after sharing more about myself, I  realised how freeing it feels each time I do.

-P.S.
-Sometimes I wonder if all the mental health issues I was experiencing was because I hit my head, which I did, really badly, when I was a child.